 The results section should provide details of all of the experiments that are required to support the conclusions of the paper.
 There is no specific word limit for this section.
-Large datasets, including raw data, should be submitted as supporting information files; these files are published online alongside the accepted article.
+The section may be divided into subsections, each with a concise subheading.
+Large datasets, including raw data, should be submitted as supporting information files; these are published online alongside the accepted article.
 We advise that the results section be written in past tense.
-This section may be divided into subsections, each with a concise subheading.